BrangPakdring/CSharpHomework/README.md

 	* Program1: C2P6, find all prime divisors of given n
 	* Program2: C2P7, given an array of integers, find its maximum, minimum, average, and sum
 	* Program3: C2P9, find all prime numbers in range [2, 100]
+* Homework3
+	* Program1: Factory Pattern, get shapes from factory and show their area